< Back to Hiring Blog

 Key metrics to track candidate experience

 Gain valuable insights into your recruitment process by tracking and analyzing its success at every stage.
-Consider implementing the following key metrics to measure candidate experience.
+Consider implementing the following key recruiting metrics to measure candidate experience.

 Net promoter score (NPS)